NETyENeTA/FoodIsh/readme.md

-Hello this is my project! :> And this is a MAIN Bramch.
+Hello this is my project, and this is development way, or dev branch.